 B symptoms are ...

-Anaplastic large cell lymphoma (ALCL) is a form of hematological malignancy.
-It was first described in 1985 as a large-cell neoplasm with anaplastic morphology immunostained by the Ki-1 antibody, which recognizes CD30.
+Anaplastic large cell lymphomas (ALCL) are group of mature T-cell lymphoma first described in 1985 as a large-cell neoplasm with anaplastic morphology immunostained by the Ki-1 antibody, which recognizes CD30.

 Percutaneous splenic biopsy, using either ultrasound or CT guidance, is an accurate and reliable method of acquiring splenic tissue for histopathological assessment and has been proposed as an alternative for splenectomy in selected patients.